 A good soundproofing window will usually have one pane which is around 25% thicker than the other, this will change the sound wave as it travels through your window and waste more of the sound energy.

 A good soundproofing window should also have a big cavity (again the bigger the better), ideally filled with a heavy gas like argon to slow the travel of the sound waves.

-Most window supply companies will be able to advise you on the best soundproof product to go with, we also recommend purchasing your window from a company that can also install it for you as soundproof windows will be ineffective if they are not fitted tightly and securely.
+Most window fitters or soundproofing companies will be able to advise you on the best soundproof product to go with, we also recommend purchasing your window from a company that can install it for you as soundproof windows will be ineffective if they are not fitted tightly and securely.